galileopy/cv/pdf.md

 **Software Engineering** (Completed CS-related curricula, excluding advanced mathematics)
 2009 - 2013

-- Studied software development, algorithms, and database systems for robust backend solutions.
+- Supported interdisciplinary collaboration with electrical and electronics engineering students to build a line-follower bot backend using computer vision on an Android-mounted system.

 ## Work Experience

 **Glui** (U.S.-based global startup)
-**Lead Technologist** (Feb 2025 - Present) - Remote, from Asunción, Paraguay
+**Lead Technologist / Lead Backend Engineer / Software Engineer** (May 2024 - Present) - Remote, from Asunción, Paraguay

-- **Oversaw** Event capturing system and load test plan with K6 to validate 80M requests/day capacity
+- Attained 80M requests/day capacity validation by overseeing event capturing system and load test plan using K6.
-- **Created** Test helper SDK to speed up test case development

-**Lead Backend Engineer** (Oct 2024 - Feb 2025) - Remote, from Asunción, Paraguay
+- Decreased test case review time from hours to minutes by creating a Test helper SDK using TypeScript, Superagent, and Jest.

-- **Created** NestJS microservices for backend campaign management system
+- Allowed frontend developers to work at a predictable rate by creating NestJS microservices for campaign management using Docker and JSON-API v1.
-- **Set up** Keycloak authentication with NestJS RBAC service
+- Helped over 10 internal users to access secure systems by setting up Keycloak authentication with NestJS RBAC using Docker containers.

-**Software Engineer** (May 2024 - Sep 2024) - Remote, from Asunción, Paraguay

-- **Built** CI/CD pipeline with GitHub Actions, Docker, and Cycle.io for 10-minute deployments
+- Empowered a team of 5 developers to deploy in 10 minutes by building CI/CD pipelines with GitHub Actions, Docker, and Cycle.io, incorporating Jest integration tests.
-- **Developed** containerized NestJS applications

 **Clipboard Health** (U.S.-based global startup)
-**Senior Software Engineer** (Dec 2022 - Nov 2023) - Remote, from Asunción, Paraguay

-- **Fixed** notification system for healthcare worker updates
-- **Implemented** testing frameworks and performance monitoring with K6
-- **Led** debugging of CDC performance issues and live-stream bottlenecks.

-**Software Development Engineer** (Nov 2021 - Feb 2023) - Remote, from Asunción, Paraguay
+**Senior Software Engineer / Software Development Engineer** (Nov 2021 - Nov 2023) - Remote, from Asunción, Paraguay

+- Lowered undelivered notification errors by implementing retry mechanisms and async handlers using Datadog traces, benefiting 50K+ healthcare workers.
+- Accomplished production-level load handling (2000+ reqs/min) by implementing K6 performance monitoring and testing frameworks.
+- Cut CDC latency issues by leading debugging with EventBridge, Mongo Atlas, and Datadog, leading to decreased demand-side churn in a 2-sided marketplace.
-- **Separated** frontend from monolithic app into React repository.
-With 0 downtime for over 100 collaborators
+- Realized zero-downtime separation of frontend from monolithic app into React repository using custom Git filter-branch scripts, benefiting 100+ collaborators.
-- **Fixed** invoicing system bugs in backoffice systems
+- Optimized invoice processing time from 2 days to 2 hours by refactoring to event-driven retry mechanisms, leading to on-time delivery for finance team and clients.

 **Jijo** (U.S.-based global startup)
 **Software Engineer** (2021) - Remote, from Asunción, Paraguay

-- **Built** Stripe payment integration with booking interface and Redux state management
+- Facilitated supply-side users to collect reliable payments by building Stripe integration with booking interface and Redux state management.
-- **Created** Chime SDK conference studio for live training sessions
+- Minimized video call costs while improving quality by migrating from Chime to Agora SDK using React, custom hooks, and session providers.

 **National Computing Center**
 **Full Stack Software Engineer** (2018 - 2020) - Remote, from Asunción, Paraguay

-- **Built** React platform for employee clock-in/out and leave requests for 500+ employees
+- Decreased administrative time by building a React platform for clock-in/out and leave requests using Node.js, Express, and PostgreSQL, eliminating 10K+ printed PTO requests/year for 2000+ employees and HR team.
-- **Managed** complete development from start to deployment
+- Delivered on-time completion of full development lifecycle by managing from start to deployment under technical director oversight.

 **Trivellini Tech**
 **Software Engineer** (2017 - 2018) - Remote, from Asunción, Paraguay

-- **Built** C++/Qt frontend for surgical devices with real-time monitoring using Qt Signals
+- Accomplished real-time UI responsiveness for surgical device metrics by building C++/Qt frontend with Qt Signals, integrated with Raspbian on Raspberry Pi.
-- **Worked** with hardware engineers to optimize device response times
+- Supported surgeons and a team of 3 engineers to optimize device response times by collaborating in a results-based flexible environment.
-- **Collaborated** in flexible environment with results-based scheduling

 **Freelancer**
 **Full Stack Engineer** (2014 - 2017) - Remote, from Asunción, Paraguay

-- **Built** Angular/Django HR system for career planning
-- **Created** Electron/React Shopify app for automated label processing
+- Allowed e-commerce clients to process labels with 3D previews by creating Electron/React Shopify app integrated with Three.js for STL rendering.

-## Technical Skills

 ## Technical Skills